tobigun/EavesDrum/README.md

 <img alt="Basic circuit" src="doc/images/base-circuit.png" width="500px"/>

+Please note that "~2,7k" for R2 in the schematics means that the variable resistor should be adjusted to this value.
+The nominal value of the resistor should be about 5k to have some range for the adjustment.

 You might also be able to build this on a breadboard for first experimentation.

 #### How the Circuit Works